Larix lyallii: Description

 Larix lyallii is a small tree, growing from 10 to 25 m tall and shorter at higher elevations.
 It has a straight trunk with a sparse and somewhat conical crown.
 The branches are horizontal, perpendicular to the trunk, irregularly spaced and twisted.
 The twigs are finely hairy.
 The needles are four-angled, 20 to 35 mm long and crowded in groups of 30 to 40 on short spurs.
 They are pale blue-green and deciduous, turning golden yellow in autumn.

 The seed cones, 2.5 to 4 cm long, are red-purple when young but become dark brown with age.
 They have thin scales and narrow bracts that extend over the scales.
 The pollen and seed cones become active in early summer.
 The bark is about 2.5 cm thin and turns from yellow-gray to dark red-brown with age.
 It also becomes deeply furrowed into small, scaly plates.

-The tree is also one of the longest-lived tree species.
-There is record of a specimen in Kananaskis, Alberta, which has been understood to be about 2,000 years old, the oldest tree in Canada.